jdittrich/userNeedResearchBook/text/04_dataAnalysis.md

 In this diagram, I made the following annotations:

 * I highlight sections of the process with rectangles of different colors.
 In later steps I can see if these make sense in diagrams by other participants
-* Early on, the participant were looking for recipes, which caused them ups and downs in quick succession.
+* Early on, the participant was looking for recipes, which caused them ups and downs in quick succession.
 This is similar to what the participant experiences while cooking.
 * Shopping is fun for our participant.
 * There is an explicit gap between finding recipes and getting ingredients (I wonder if other participants will highlight something similar?).
 * There is a setup phase before they started cooking (Again, will others have this, too?).